 A Notaire is the most qualified lawyer of the French legal system, with seven years of study to get his or her degree.
 They act as both a Public Officer (collecting taxes for the government) and a legal counselor in specific areas of the law, for example real estate, family and corporate law.

 It takes about two months for a sale to be registered by the notaire with the French Registration Authority, which includes verifying the ownership history of the property and other aspects of the condition of the property, such as the presence of termites, lead or asbestos.
 This timeframe might seem long compared to other countries, but its thoroughness results in only 0.5% of real estate transactions being challenged by litigation – substantially less than elsewhere.
 Notaires subscribe to a common insurance, which provides an immediate financial guarantee to the client in case of their error.

 “Notaire fees” is the term given to all the taxes and registration charges that a buyer incurs when purchasing a property.
 In fact, the Notaire retains less than 1% for their services, (with the rest made up of 5.5% tax on the purchase, costs to register and authenticate certain documents and costs to verify other matters related to the purchase).
-You should budget 7-8% of the total property value to cover these fees so keep this in mind when estimating the price of a property.
+You should budget 7% of the total property value to cover these fees so keep this in mind when estimating the price of a property.

 For more information: